 When a Reporting Party or the College chooses to move forward with a Formal Complaint, there are two avenues for resolution of an alleged policy violation; formal and informal resolution.
-Informal resolution is permissible where all parties voluntarily agree to participate in an informal resolution except that informal resolutions are not available if the Complainant is a student and the Respondent is an employee.
+Informal resolution is permissible where all parties voluntarily agree to participate in an informal resolution except that informal resolutions are unavailable if the Complainant is a student and the Respondent is an employee.
 An informal resolution does not involve a full investigation and adjudication (finding of responsibility).
-An informal resolution may proceed after both parties receive a full disclosure of the allegations and their options for formal resolution and if the College determines that the particular complaint is appropriate for informal resolution.
-If a Formal Complaint is processed informally, the Complainant, Respondent, or College has the option to move the complaint to the formal process at any time.
-The Informal Process and/or mediation are typically not available in cases involving sexual violence, but if the informal process is requested, the parties and the College could agree to pursue an informal process.
+An informal resolution may proceed after both parties receive full disclosure of the allegations, their options for formal resolution, and if the College determines that the particular complaint is appropriate for informal resolution.
+If a Formal Complaint is processed informally, the Complainant, Respondent, or College has the option to move the complaint to the Formal Resolution process at any time.
+The Informal Resolution process and/or mediation are typically not available in cases involving sexual violence, but if the informal process is requested, the parties and the College could agree to pursue an informal process.

 Each resolution process is guided by the same principles of fairness and respect for all parties.
-Resources are available for both students and employees, whether as Complainants or Respondents to provide guidance throughout the investigation and resolution of the complaint.
+Resources are available for both students and employees, whether as Complainants or Respondents, to provide guidance throughout the investigation and resolution of the complaint.
 These resources are maintained by the Title IX Coordinator and available through the Student Life, Human Resources, and Academic Affairs offices, as appropriate.

 While the resolution processes for students, faculty, and staff might differ from one another, each process will include the following, essential attributes:

-- The parties will have an equal opportunity to present relevant witnesses and other evidence; - While it is not required of any party to have an advisor, each party has the opportunity to have present an advisor of their choice, who may be an attorney or Ampersand advocate, but that advisor may not participate in the meeting, hearing, or procedure, other than advising the party, except to conduct cross examination of witnesses in a live hearing; - In any resolution process involving a standard of proof, the College will use the preponderance-of-theevidence standard (that is, more likely than not that sexual misconduct occurred); - The burden of demonstrating that a case of sexual misconduct occurred and that the Respondent is responsible for that misconduct lies with the College; - If either party is allowed to introduce third-party expert testimony, both parties will be allowed to do so on the same basis; - Where appeals are allowed, each party will have the same opportunity to appeal as the other; and - Both parties will be notified, in writing at the same time, of the outcome of both the complaint and any appeal.
+- The parties will have an equal opportunity to present relevant witnesses and other evidence; - For resolution processes involving alleged general violations of this policy, while it is not required of any party to have an advisor, each party has the opportunity to have present an advisor of their choice, but that advisor may not participate in any meetings, hearings, or procedures, other than to advise the party; for resolution processes involving alleged violations of Federal Title IX Policy, each party is required to have an advisor of their choice, who may be an attorney, but that advisor may not participate in any meetings or procedures, other than to advise the party, and for cross-examination of witnesses during the Title IX live hearing process. - In any resolution process involving a standard of proof, the College will use the preponderance-of-the-evidence standard (that is, more likely than not that sexual misconduct occurred); - The burden of demonstrating that a case of sexual misconduct occurred and that the Respondent is responsible for that misconduct lies with the College; - If either party is allowed to introduce third-party expert testimony, both parties will be allowed to do so on the same basis; - Where appeals are allowed, each party will have the same opportunity to appeal as the other; and - Both parties will be notified, in writing at the same time, of the outcome of both the complaint and any appeal.